CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Method

-\paragraph{Shape Optimization via Differentiable Rendering} We advocate for direct vertex optimization through continuous remeshing~\cite{palfinger2022continuous}, which is favored for its computational efficiency and explicit control over the optimization process.
+\paragraph{Shape Editing via Normal-based Optimization} We advocate for direct vertex optimization through continuous remeshing~\cite{palfinger2022continuous}, which is favored for its computational efficiency and explicit control over the optimization process.
 Given a mesh with vertices $V$ and faces $F$, we optimize the mesh details by directly manipulating the triangle vertices and edges, with the supervision of the refined normal maps $\hat{n}_{i}$.
 Specifically, in each optimization step, we render normal maps from the current mesh via differentiable rendering, denoted as $\mathcal{R}_{n}(V, F, \pi_{i})$.
 Then, we minimize the L1 differences between the rendered normals and the refined normals via:

-where $\mathcal{R}_{n}$ denotes the differentiable normal rendering function, and $\pi_i$ is the camera information of $i_{th}$ rendering camera.
+where $\mathcal{R}_{n}$ denotes the differentiable normal rendering function and $\pi_i$ is the camera information of $i_{th}$ rendering camera.
 In each step, an update operation is executed to update the position for each vertex according to the gradient computed in the loss backward process.
-Then, a remeshing operation is executed to adeptly split, merge, and flip edges as proposed in ~\cite{palfinger2022continuous}.

-To stabilize the mesh optimization, we introduce a relative Laplacian smoothing term, whose vertex updating process can be formulated as:
+\paragraph{Poisson Normal Blending} Diffusion models generate normals maps by regarding them as a specific domain of images.
+We found that normal maps generated this way sometimes are inaccurate, which results in unstable optimization.
+Figure~\ref{fig:poisson_fusion}(a) shows the pixel-wise L2 distance between the normal map rendered from coarse mesh and the normal map enhanced by the normal stable diffusion, which shows significant changes in the initial shape and leads to stretched shape during the optimization.
+To address this, we try to eliminate the influence of those low frequency changes and only take use of the local details contained in the enhanced normal map.
+We accomplish this by employing the efficient and traditional Poisson Blending algorithm~\cite{perez2023poisson}:

+we denote $\Gamma$ as the Poisson Blending algorithm, $\mathcal{R}_{n}(V, F, \pi)$ and $\hat n$ are the rendered normal map and enhanced normal map respectively. $m$ denotes the mask rendered from coarse mesh, which will be used to label the target region to be fused.

+\paragraph{Relative Laplacian Smoothing} Previous methods~\cite{palfinger2022continuous} often achieve stable optimization by introducing Laplace regularization term.
+However, this term avoids undesirable results by forcing each vertex close to the coordinate origin in a local Laplace coordinate, which inevitably cause the shrink of the shape.
+Fortunately, in our detail enhancement task, our initial coarse mesh contains a good prior, thus we do not need to constrain the smoothness by enforcing the Laplace coordinate to zero, but punishing the change of the Laplace coordinate comparing to the initial shape, which is called relative Laplacian smoothing term.
+Given a coarse shape with vertices $\mathbf{x}$, we compute the initial Laplace coordinate by $V^\mathbf{W}_{init}=\mathbf{W_{init}}V_{init}$, here $V_{init}$ is the initial vertex coordinate of coarse mesh, $\mathbf{W_{init}}$ is the corresponding Laplacian matrix.
+Then in every optimization step, we regularize the deformation process by